-(B) All federal criminal laws applicable to Indian gaming, lands, or subject matter shall be fully operative, assimilated as State law, and applicable within all gaming premises and appurtenant parking facilities.
+(B) All federal criminal laws applicable to Indian gaming, lands, or subject matter shall be fully operative, assimilated as State law, and applicable within all premises and appurtenant parking facilities, and shall apply equally to all persons therein.

-(C) All criminal laws of the Tribe that are written, promulgated, and published in the English language, and are not inconsistent with the Constitution or laws of the United States of America or of the State, shall be fully operative, assimilated as State law, and applicable within all Tribal lands within the Reservation inclusive of those gaming premises and appurtenant parking facilities.
-(Added by :Adopted: Effective:)
+(C) All criminal laws of the Tribe that are written, promulgated, and published in the English language, and are not inconsistent with the Constitution or laws of the United States of America or of the State, shall be fully operative, assimilated as State law, and applicable within all Tribal lands within the Reservation inclusive of those gaming premises and appurtenant parking facilities, and shall apply equally to all persons therein.